 The wealth and range of reef sites to be discovered in the Philippines is exceptional due to the the vast number of islands that make up the country.
 With well over 7000 islands, many uninhabited and covered in lush vegetation and white sandy beaches, and surrounded by fringing reefs, the beauty of this country is breathtaking.
-Aside from the friendly locals, stunning topside scenery and classic island beaches, snorkeling in the Philippines presents a dizzying variety of marine life to encounter.

 This Philippines snorkeling safari combines two fantastic destinations, each offering spectacular yet different scenery and marine sightings.
 Both these locations offer great snorkeling experiences with lively reefs and lots of marine life, most of which is only found within the Coral Triangle.